codewithmayor/DevOps_Projects/0x00-shell_basics/README.md

 Tenth Script deletes my_first_directory in the /tmp directory Eleventh Script changes the working directory to the previous one Twelveth Script lists all files(even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory in long format
 Thirteenth Script prints the type of file
+Fourteenth Script creates a symbolic link